kkats/milage-counter/README.md

 A beauty of this code is to keep track of expired mileage.
 The rule typical in Japanese airlines is followed where mileage expires at the end of the 36th month.

-I prefer British date notatation (dd/mm/yyyy) but this can be easily modified by `simpleDateFormat`.

 ## Output

 	% ./WorkMileageCounter.hs